 I want to thank the members of our Board of Directors and our small but mighty Central Office team.
 I included a CO staff picture to introduce you to the individuals who are working hard to support our SMART organization and volunteer community.
 These individuals invest the same level of dedication, passion, commitment, and focus on supporting our SMART mission as do our many volunteers.
 They work as a team, tirelessly, and with a can-do attitude to support the strategic, operational, financial, and customer service needs of the organization.

-In closing, I look forward to attending my second SMART Annual Conference this September 20-22 in Itasca, IL.
+In closing, I look forward to attending my second SMART National Conference this September 20-22 in Itasca, IL.
 It will mark the completion of my first year with SMART, and I will enjoy celebrating with our SMART Recovery Past, Present, and Future journey and accomplishments.